 - Write epic captions: If you’re a writer, show it off in the captions!
 Post a relevant photo in your niche and then write a cool caption.
-Think of it like a mini sample of your writing.
+Think of them as a mini sample of your style.

 - Use the right #hashtags: Use hashtags that your ideal client would be searching for.
-Also, add ones like #freelancewriter #copywriter #writer #writersofinsta and others to your posts (15-20 is good).
+Also, add hashtags like #freelancewriter #copywriter #writer #writersofinsta and others to your posts (15-20 is good).

 - Optimize your profile: In your Instagram bio, make it clear what you do, who you can help, and share your writing website.

-Twitter is a great place to find freelance writing jobs.
+Twitter is a great place to find freelance paying gigs.
 Plus, having a big following will help you gain leverage with clients as you can share with your audience.

 There are even job boards on Twitter.
 I recommend following these accounts so you can see the most up to date listing on your social media feed.